 Sustainable Supply Chain Framework

-On the journey toward sustainability, we believe that the impact of the supply chain on society and the environment cannot be ignored.
-We believe that we should leverage our influence as a sustainable enterprise and move forward together with our supply chain partners.
+On the journey toward sustainability, EVA Air focuses on the impact of the supply chain on society and the environment cannot be ignored and we leverage our influence as a sustainable enterprise and move forward together with our supply chain partners.
 EVA Air’s Sustainable Supply Chain Management Framework aligns with the principles of the United Nations Global Compact for sustainable supply chain management.
 Our effective risk control among supply chain members, and truly empowering collaboration across multiple fronts focuses on two pillars: Sustainable risk management, and building a sustainable supply chain.